if you're using colab, then install the required modules

 1. Divide the array in half.

-2. Then recusively apply:
+2. Then recursively apply:

 a.
 Step 1 to both halves, until hit the base case where both halves are length 1.